LivelyKernel/lively4-seminars/RE2018/project_3/index.md

 ## Description

-- Identifying the root cause of a failure involves an enormonous search space, often done manually
+- Identifying the root cause of a failure involves an enormous search space, often sifted through manually
-- The WhyLine automates this process, by allowing programmers to as why and why not questions about a program execution
+- The WhyLine automates this process, by allowing programmers to ask why and why not questions about a program's execution
-- *Goal:* Implement a WhyLine for JavaScript
+- *Goal:* Implement a [WhyLine](https://github.com/andyjko/whyline) for JavaScript

 ---